-I hope today’s column on religion themed TV shows struc
+I hope today’s column on religion themed TV shows struck a chord with readers.

 As promised, I’m listing my favorite spirituality-infused TV episodes.
 It’s all in fun — nothing too serious.
 And I guarantee that I probably left off some of your favorites, but that’s why these are my favorites.
 I encourage you to create your own list, again, just for fun.